eligosource/eventsourced/README.md

 The documentation on this page only scratches the surface of what can be done with the library.
 More examples, a detailed reference documentation and an architecture description will follow.

-The development status of the library is still early-access and we expect to have a first release ready in Sep or Oct 2012 (after having implemented some [planned enhancements](https://github.com/eligosource/eventsourced/issues?labels=enhancement)).
+The development status of the library is still early-access and we expect to have a first milestone release ready in Sep or Oct 2012 (after having implemented some [planned features and enhancements](https://github.com/eligosource/eventsourced/issues?labels=&milestone=1&state=open)).

 The library isn't performance-optimized yet.
 Although we already measured throughputs in the order of 10k msgs/s (including persistence) and latencies around 1 ms for the examples above on a 2010 MacBook Pro with default JVM settings, there's enough room for performance improvements.